cloudsimplus/cloudsimplus-automation/README.md

 For more information, read [this paper](paper_cloudsim_automation.pdf), that was published on the [Springer Lecture Notes in Computer Science Volume 8662](http://doi.org/10.1007/978-3-319-11167-4_34).

 **If you are using this work for publishing a paper, please cite our paper above.**

+# Notice
+This is an old version compatible with CloudSim 3 that is not actively maintained anymore.
+Updates may be performed after you create an [issue ticket](https://github.com/manoelcampos/CloudSimAutomation/issues).
+Every issue will be assessed and there is no guarantee that it will be fixed.
+If you would like to contribute to this version, feel free to submit a pull request.

+The active developed version compatible with [CloudSim Plus](http://cloudsimplus.org) is available at the [master branch](https://github.com/manoelcampos/CloudSimAutomation).